 As a leader, what can you do to become a champion for inclusion in your organization?

 In the last three years, TRIEC has worked with a number of leaders committed to building inclusion in their workplaces.
-We designed a four-month program – Leading the Conversation – that focuses on inclusive organizational practices and simple ways that you can make change.
+We designed a four-month program – the Certificate in Inclusive Leadership – that focuses on inclusive organizational practices and simple ways that you can make change.
 Here are some tips from the program to get you started:

 - Start with building awareness.
 Look at intercultural competence in your organization – and in yourself.
 Understanding how culture influences your own experience in the workplace, and the experiences of your employees, is a critical first step.

 - Assess where your organization is right now.
 How diverse is your workforce?
 How inclusive is it?
 What initiatives do you have in place to increase both diversity and inclusion in your workplace?

 - Look at your recruitment and selection and onboarding procedures.
 What are your current practices, and how might you improve them?
 Simple things like looking into where you distribute your job postings, or reviewing your standard interview questions could make a huge difference.
 Similarly, designing an onboarding process that is based on two-way communication and also includes the “unwritten rules” of the workplace could go a long way.
 Explore ideas like assigning new employees a mentor or creating a list of frequently used acronyms.